 The Etna Bianco (Etna white) wines must have a minimum of 60 percent Carricante, a little-known, indigenous white variety that is grown exclusively in the Etna region.
 While 40 percent of the blend can consist of other authorized local white varieties, some of the best Etna Bianco wines are made entirely of Carricante.
 Oftentimes produced from grapes grown at the very highest reaches of the Etna DOC zone, Carricante-based wines can be lean, crisp and acidic.
 Other Carricante wines can be more full-bodied with a creamier texture and the wine’s trademark acidity balanced with generous fruit flavors.

-– 30% deposit is not refundable 7 days before departure
+– 20% of total reservation is not refundable 7 days before the tour

-– 50% of the remaining amount is not refundable from 6 days to 24 hours before departure
+– 50% of total reservation is not refundable from 6 days to 24 hours before departure

 – No refund for no shows.

-All transports provided have regular licenses NCC and qualified staff in possession of licenses, patents as required by regional and Italian laws.
+All transports provided have regular licenses NCC and qualified staff in possession of licenses as required by regional and Italian laws.
 Furthermore, all vehicles are covered by regular insurance policy for civil liability and damages on person because of extraordinary events and subject to the negligence of the staff members.
-Any accident occurring for failures and negligence by the Guest will not be covered by the insurance policy.
-WE STRONGLY RECOMMEND THAT YOU HAVE FULL TRAVEL INSURANCE TO COVER YOUR HOLIDAY.
+All activities provided are regularly covered from civil insurances.
+Any accident occurring for failures and negligence from your side will not be covered by the insurance policy.
+We strongly recommend that you have full travel insurance to cover your holiday.
 By accepting our Booking Conditions you are confirming to us that your insurance cover is adequate and in force at the time of travelling with Tripping Sicily.